Futures firm after tax hike proposal, business activity data eyed

-The benchmark S&P 500 and the blue-chip Dow are on course for weekly declines, after four straight weeks of gains.
+The benchmark S&P 500 (.SPX) and the blue-chip Dow (.DJI) are on course for weekly declines, after four straight weeks of gains.

-With the first-quarter corporate earnings season under way, focus will be on results from Honeywell International Inc, Schlumberger N.V. and American Express Co.
+With the first-quarter corporate earnings season under way, focus will be on results from Honeywell International Inc (HON.N), Schlumberger N.V.
+(SLB.N) and American Express Co (AXP.N).

 IHS Markit's flash reading at 9:45 a.m ET is likely to show business activity in the manufacturing and services sectors improved in April from the prior month.